Configuration Menu

 External Data Offset

-These values are only required for speciality applications operating with an external source of velocity data.
+These values are only required for specialty applications operating with an external source of velocity data.
 The offsets are used when providing NMEA Input, External GNSS, or with an Air Data Unit.
 When using a DVL, use the odometer offset.
 Contact support@advancednavigation.com for assistance with these values.

 Port Mode and Baud Rates